 Seasonal determinations in the Broken system remain on 0 per cent HRWS.
 The Bullarook system remains on 100% HRWS and 100% low-reliability water shares (LRWS).

-“The latest Bureau of Meteorology seasonal outlook indicates below-average rainfall across all of northern Victoria is more likely during the October to December period,” Mr Shields said.
+“The latest Bureau of Meteorology seasonal outlook indicates below-average rainfall across all of northern Victoria is more likely during the August to October period,” Mr Shields said.

 Mr Shields advised water users to consider available weather and climate information in conjunction with the seasonal determination outlooks when planning their water needs in 2019/20.

-The seasonal determinations for northern Victorian water systems on Monday, September 16 are:
+The seasonal determinations for northern Victorian water systems on Thursday, August 1.